T1-F23-SP2/.github/profile/README.md

 ## Hi there 👋
 This is the SDU Software Engineering bachelor 2.
 Semester Project.
-You can go directly to our repository here (link yet to come)
+You can go directly to our repository here [e-commerce-prototype](https://github.com/T1-F23-SP2/e-commerce-prototype)

 <!--